flutter/website/src/content/release/breaking-changes/flutter-generate-i10n-source.md

 ---
 title: Localized messages are generated into source, not a synthetic package.
 description: >-
-  When use `package:flutter_localizations`, the default generated location (and eventually, only possible location) is within your source (`lib/`) directory, and not the synthetic package `package:flutter_gen`.
+  When using `package:flutter_localizations`, the default generated location (and eventually, only possible location) is within your source (`lib/`) directory, and not the synthetic package `package:flutter_gen`.
 ---